miriamposner/dhvoyant/analyze_dh_conference_abstracts_with_voyant.md

 # Analyze DH conference abstracts with Voyant

 Let's see how far we can get by using text analysis to understand recent scholarship in digital humanities!
-We'll use Voyant, a kind of Swiss Army knife for text analysis, to analyze the abstracts of papers presented at the annual Digital Humanities conference sponsored by the Alliance for Digital Humanities Organizations.
+We'll use Voyant, a kind of Swiss Army knife for text analysis, to analyze the abstracts of papers presented at the [annual Digital Humanities conference](https://adho.org/conference/) sponsored by the Alliance for Digital Humanities Organizations.

-Click [here](https://voyant-tools.org/?corpus=b7ccfc7da3f523ff503d5f20d82427c1&amp;stopList=keywords-1d616089b51c15c9ed1d6510656f04f7&amp;panels=corpusterms,termsberry,trends,documents,contexts) (rel=undefined target=undefined) to open up Voyant pre-loaded with our texts.
+Click [here](https://voyant-tools.org/?corpus=b7ccfc7da3f523ff503d5f20d82427c1&amp;stopList=keywords-1d616089b51c15c9ed1d6510656f04f7&amp;panels=corpusterms,termsberry,trends,documents,contexts) to open up Voyant pre-loaded with our texts.

 ### 1. What am I looking at?
 (1)